watem-sedem/cfactor/docs/gettingstarted.rst

 - cumulative rainfall erosivity (MJ.mm/ha.year)
 - ri: initial soil roughness?

-The input data can be typically found in publications and reports e.g. ILVO (2019):
+The input data can be typically found in publications and reports (Cecelja et al., 2019)
-TO DO: REF

 Start with importing the package